Computer Science (COMP) 314

 - apply the principles and methods learned to practical tasks such as the analysis, diagnosis, and development of functions and components associated with modern operating systems.

-The Final Examination is open-book and is invigilated.
+The Final Examination is closed-book and is invigilated.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Silberschatz, A., Galvin, P. B., & Gagne, G. (2012).
 Operating system concepts (9th ed.).
 Hoboken, NJ: John Wiley & Sons, Inc.

 A print version of the eText may be available for purchase from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.

 The remainder of the learning materials for COMP 314 are distributed electronically through the course website.
 Additional course materials such as journal and conference papers, online learning objects and materials will be provided through links and AU Library access.